hetingjane/Diana/BlocksWorld/Assets/Plugins/crosstales/Common/README.txt

-﻿# crosstales LLC - Common package 1.2.6 (DLL)
+﻿# crosstales LLC - Common package 2019.3.1

 ## Description
 This folder and its content is needed for all assets from "crosstales LLC".

-Please DON'T DELETE it or the assets won't work anymore!
+Please DON'T DELETE anything except "Prefabs" and "UI" or the assets won't work anymore!